gausec/KingRailPopGen/README.md

 ***
 ### Repo Contents
-- **analyses**: A collection of subdirectories containing analysis information
+- **analyses**: A collection of subdirectories containing analysis information.
-- **bin**: Bash shell and R scripts written by Carol Gause
+- **bin**: Bash shell and R scripts were written by Carol Gause.
   - **Average_Depth.sh**: A bash shell script to calculate average depth accross a genome.
   - **MapAndSort.sh**:  A bash shell script to map fastq files to a reference genome and sort the output bam file.
   - **bcftools.sh**: A bash shell script to create a VCF file containing variant calls from a BAM file.